Living in Uruguay

 Are healthcare and health insurance expensive in Uruguay?

 "Healthcare in Uruguay is generally considered to be of good quality and is relatively affordable.
 The government provides universal health coverage for all citizens, and private health insurance is also available.
 Private health insurance is more expensive than public health insurance, but it does provide more comprehensive coverage.
-In general, healthcare and health insurance in Uruguay are considered to be reasonably priced and accessible," remarked one expat living in Uruguay.
+In general, healthcare and health insurance in Uruguay are considered to be reasonably priced and accessible," said one expat.

 Mobility LC is committed to work hard to make your Uruguayan immigration and relocation process a reality.
 We can provide you with the best local contacts and will guide you all the way through the process offering support in 5 different languages.
 Your success is our personal goal.